spm/spm-docs/docs/tutorials/dcm_erp/dcm_erp.md

 repeated image condition.
 The single-participant data used here is that of a healthy aged control participant in this visual recognition task.

+!!! note
     DCM is a hypothesis-driven method, and can be used to test specific hypotheses about the activity between sources in a network rather than simply being limited to asking questions about the strengths of the sources individually.
 DCM estimates effective connectivity as opposed to structural or functional connectivity, which is context-dependent.
     Rather than asking questions such as \"How does one source increase the activity in another source?\", with DCM you can ask context-dependent questions such as \"How does one source have an influence over another source in a particular condition within a task?\".
 DCM estimates this effective connectivity both within and between sources of activity, and these connections are examined in the context of regional activity changes, and also in a task-dependent fashion, so you can derive the way in which any experimental conditions that forms part of a task recruit or modulate any specific connections.

     A further characteristic of DCM is that, through inversion of the model according to a Variational Bayesian scheme, this yields an approximation to the log-model evidence, which one can use to compare alternative models of the same data and make statistical inferences about which model best represents the data, i.e. has the highest model evidence.

 ## Data